toledorafael/engineersPCQuestionsSurvey/README.md

 ### participantsResponses

-This folder includes the data recorded during the study and used in statistical tests.
-Files used for quantitative analysis follow the name convention *variable.csv*, in which *variable* describes the dependent variable (correctness, efficiency, or cognitive load) being recorded.
-The folder also includes two spreadsheets containing participants demographics information (`demographics.xlsx`) and participants' response to the experience statements and open-ended feedback questions (`participantsFeedback.xlsx`).
+This spreadsheet includes the participants responses to the online survey.